backupbrew/switchbrew/USB services.md

 # usb:pm

-Presumably Power Management, only sysmodule using this is [PTM](PTM%20services.md "wikilink").
+Presumably Power Management, only system-title using this is [PTM](PTM%20services.md "wikilink").